How to dispose of large, bulky or other items

 Many retailers will accept AA, AAA batteries and rechargeable batteries.
 Also, check Home Depot ECO Options and Household Hazardous Waste Depots.

 Plaster, wood (including pressure-treated lumber), drywall, concrete, asphalt or other waste resulting from building construction, renovation or demolition ARE NOT collected with regular garbage.
-This material must be brought to another landfill.
-Waste Management and Habitat for Humanity have a program for recycling construction and renovation materials.
+This material can be brought to the Trail Road Landfill Site or to another landfill.

 Flares, bullets, explosives, guns and fireworks